-The taste of root beer floats will take you back to childhood, but this boozy peanut butter root beer is definitely only for grown-ups.
-The scrumptious cocktail is the perfect combination of creamy vanilla ice cream and fizzy root beer mixed with peanut butter whiskey to create a refreshing adult beverage.
+The taste of this drink will take you back to childhood, but this alcoholic root beer float is definitely only for grown-ups.
+The scrumptious cocktail is the perfect combination of creamy vanilla ice cream and fizzy root beer mixed with peanut butter whiskey.

 Peanut Butter Root Beer Ingredients

 If you’re a fan of unique flavor combinations, you simply must try the exquisite taste of peanut butter root beer.

 The smooth and nutty notes of peanut butter whiskey perfectly complement the refreshing zing of root beer, creating a mouthwatering blend of sweet and savory.